jfrog/jfrog-cli/README.md

 #### The *entitlements* (ent) command

 ##### Function
-Used to manage Entitlements.
+Used for managing Entitlements.

 ##### Command options
-The command uses the global options, in addition to the following command.
+The command uses the global options, in addition to the following command options.
 ```console
    --id              Entitlement ID.
 Used for Entitlements update.
    --access          Entitlement access.
 Used for Entitlements creation and update.